 As an example, think of the word “light.”
 It can be used in many different ways:

-- The speaker shed some light on the subject.
+- The words of the speaker shed some light on the subject.

 - Her suitcase was heavy, and she wanted to lighten her load.